RAHAMNIabdelkaderseifelislem/RI/2TCP.md

 ## Application Layer

 is the layer that is used to send the data from one device to another. the data are processed in applications form in this layer.

+# TCP/IP model

+stands for Transmission Control Protocol/Internet Protocol model. it's a model that is used to describe how the data is sent between devices.

+## Layers

+there are 4 layers in the TCP/IP model:

+### Application Layer

+is the layer that is used to send the data from one device to another. the data are processed in applications form in this layer. applications that are used in this layer are: HTTP, FTP, SMTP, DNS.

+### Transport Layer

+is the layer that is used to send the data from one device to another. the data are processed in segments form in this layer. protocols that are used in this layer are: TCP, UDP.

+### Internet Layer

+is the layer that is used to send the data from one device to another. the data are processed in packets form in this layer.

+### Network Access Layer

+is the layer that is used to send the data from one device to another. the data are processed in bits form in this layer. devices that are used in this layer are: hubs, repeaters, bridges, switches.